 \section{Lyapunov Initialization}

-\paragraph{Formulas for Lyapunov Exponent}
+\paragraph{Formulas for Lyapunov Exponent.}

 In dynamical systems, Lyapunov exponents are usually difficult to calculate.
-It is remarkable that for the most standard initializations and for Leaky ReLU activation functions, we can actually give effective formulas for the Lyapunov exponents.
+It is remarkable that for the most common initializations and for Leaky ReLU activation functions, we can actually give effective formulas for the Lyapunov exponent.
 We first state our formulas in the Gaussian case.